Serve inFlute glass

 How to make:

-SHAKE first three ingredients with ice and fine strain into chilled glass.
-Add prosecco and gently stir.
+SHAKE first 3 ingredients with ice and fine strain into chilled glass charged with the prosecco.

 It has long been traditional in Italy to marinade fresh peaches in wine and the Bellini draws on this tradition, combining prosecco wine with puréed white peaches.